-Admiral Zumwalt's report takes more the form of a legal brief than a scientific review.
+Admiral Zumwait's report takes more the form of a legal brief than a scientific review.
 The report cites unverifiable references.
-These include uncontested charges in a congressional hearing (pages 24 to 32), an anonymous review (page 22), extracts from personal letters (pages 5, 20-22, 36, 40), a "selection of papers" not otherwise characterized (page 22), citations from a veteralized (page 22), citations from a veteralized (page 22), citations from a veteralized (page 32), citations from a legal brief (page 37), newspaper articles (pages 47, 48), and other sources not generally accessible for critical review (pages 12, 23, 34, 39).
+These include uncontested charges in a congressional hearing (pages 24 to 32), an anonymous review (page 22), extracts from personal letters (pages 5, 20-22, 36, 40), a "selection of papers" not otherwise characterized (page 22), citations from a veterans service organization (page 27, 29), unsupported statements by a legislator (pages 24, 32, 34, 35), charges presented in a legal brief (page 37), newspaper articles (pages 47, 48), and other sources not generally accessible for critical review (pages 12, 23, 34, 39).

-Much of the "scientific" information contained in Admiral Zumwalt's report is a restatement of the Report of the Agent Orange Scientific Task Porce commissioned by the American Legion, The Vietnam Veterans of America, and the National Veterans Legal Service Project.
+Much of the "scientific" information contained in Admiral Zumwalt's report is a restatement of the Report of the Agent Orange Scientific Task Force commissioned by the American Legion, The Vietnam Veterans of America, and the National Veterans Legal Service Project.
 The problems contained in the American Legion report have been commented on before.